What is Cognitive Ability?

 Crystallized Intelligence

-Crystallized intelligence is the knowledge and skills we acquire through experience and learning.
+Crystallized intelligence is the knowledge and cognitive skills we acquire through experience and learning.

 It represents our accumulated wisdom, including vocabulary, general knowledge, and problem-solving strategies.